nitsanavni/ai-accessible-tools/plan.md

 Thoughts

+- testing multiple iterations
+  - non inline
+  - storyboard
+  - verify multiple views of the story - each in a separate approved file
+    -
 - `tool` vs. `ai-tool`: `ai-tool` means at least one more prompt iteration
 - `dashboard watch [--list] [--add <glob>|<>] --remove <glob>`
 - timebox / iterations-box / reties